szabgab/perlmaven.com/sites/en/pages/q.md

 ---

-<b>q</b> behaves just like single quotes <b>'</b> do, but they make it easy to include other single-quotes in a string without the need to escape them.
+**q** behaves just like single quotes **'** do, but they make it easy to include other single-quotes in a string without the need to escape them.

-Immediately after the <b>q</b> you put some opening character and then the string lasts till the ending pair of that character.
+Immediately after the **q** you put some opening character and then the string lasts till the ending pair of that character.
 I usually use some form of a pair of characters (opening and closing curly braces or parentheses), but you can also use other characters as well.

 {% include file="examples/q.pl" %}